 Are you afraid of losing your home if you have to enter a nursing home and apply for Medicaid?
 While this fear is well-founded, transferring the home to your children is usually not the best way to protect it.

-A: Although a home generally does not have to be sold in order to qualify for Medicaid coverage of nursing home care, the state could file a claim against the house after you die.
+Q: What is *estate recovery*?A: Although a home generally does not have to be sold in order to qualify for Medicaid coverage of nursing home care, the state could file a claim against the house after you die.
 If you get help from Medicaid to pay for the nursing home, the state must attempt to recoup from your estate whatever benefits it paid for your care.
 This is called *estate recovery.* If you want to protect your home from this recovery, you may be tempted to give it to your children.

-A: Transferring your house to your children (or someone else) may make you ineligible for Medicaid for a period of time.
+Q: How does Medicaid ineligibility impact your decision on recovering your estate?A: Transferring your house to your children (or someone else) may make you ineligible for Medicaid for a period of time.
 The state Medicaid agency looks at any transfers made within five years of the Medicaid application.
 If you made a transfer for less than market value within that time period, the state will impose a penalty period during which you will not be eligible for benefits.

-A: Depending on the house*s value, the period of Medicaid ineligibility could stretch on for years and not end until the Medicaid applicant is almost completely out of money.
+Q: How long can this Medicaid ineligibility last?A: Depending on the house*s value, the period of Medicaid ineligibility could stretch on for years and not end until the Medicaid applicant is almost completely out of money.

-A: There are circumstances under which you can transfer a home without penalty, however, so consult with your attorney before making any transfers.
+Q: Are there ways to avoid these penalties?A: There are circumstances under which you can transfer a home without penalty, however, so consult with your attorney before making any transfers.